absortium/deluge/docker/README.md

-* Docker containers are divided on two types:
+* Docker containers are divided on three types:
     * dev - containers are created for development:
         * work directories are mounted in order to have fast code update.
         * libraries `core` and `ethwallet` are installed in development mode.
     * prod - containers are created for production:
         * work directories are copied from the source directory rather than mounted, like in dev mode.
         * libraries `core` and `ethwallet` are installed in normal mode.
+    * general - containers which are identical for both dev and prod

 * Docker compose files are divided on four types:
     * unit tests:
         * external systems like `coinbase` and `ethwallet` are mocked.